chrissconyers-public/ros2_transitive_interfaces/README.md

 # ros2_transitive_interfaces

-Sample repo for re-packaging individual inter-dependent ROS2 packages using Conan.
+Sample repo for re-packaging individual inter-dependent ROS2 packages using Conan2.

 ## workspaces

 * `interfaces`: message IDL that defines `Sample` message
   * depends on `std_msgs`
 * `publisher`: `Publisher` node packaged as a shared library
+  * publishes `/publisher/hb` and `/publisher/sample` topics
   * depends on `interfaces`
 * `publisher_node`: executable runs an instance of a `Publisher` node
   * depends on `publisher`